jschneier/django-storages/docs/backends/amazon-S3.rst

 ``AWS_AUTO_CREATE_BUCKET`` (optional)
     If set to ``True`` the bucket specified in ``AWS_STORAGE_BUCKET_NAME`` is automatically created.

+.. deprecated:: 1.9

+   The ability to automatically create a bucket will be removed in version 2.0.
+The permissions needed to do so are incongruent with the requirements of the rest of this library.
+Either create it yourself or use one of the popular configuration management tools.

 ``AWS_S3_OBJECT_PARAMETERS`` (optional)
   Use this to set object parameters on your object (such as CacheControl)::